 Which other terms and conditions apply to the ACF grants?

-During this second call for applications we’ll distribute US$1,350,000 out of the total US$5 million fund.
-There will be additional calls for applications later this year and in 2022.
+During this second call for applications we’ll distribute US$1,300,000 out of the total US$5 million fund.
 A producer group or cooperative can receive maximum two ACF grants during the lifetime of the fund (but not more than one grant per application period).

 We expect a maximum of 20 awards this round